 While a total knee replacement is a method of resurfacing all three of the joint compartments to make up for the damaged hyaline (articular) cartilage the partial knee only resurfaces one.
 The premise is very straightforward.
 We remove a small amount of bone with the articular cartilage covering the end of the femur and the tibia on the involved side (medial more commonly than lateral) or in the case of the patella femoral joint, we remove a small amount of bone from the femoral trochlea and the undersurface of the patella.
 We save the medial and lateral collateral ligament and the anterior and posterior cruciate ligament.
 When we resurface one compartment of the knee with the unicompartmental knee components, we make up the difference between the cartilage and bone that was lost due to the injury or arthritis with the components that are replaced.
 By saving the ligaments and replacing the bone loss we can provide a stable smooth joint resurfacing to allow return to normal activities with only a few restrictions.

-Dr. Kagan has performed partial knee replacement surgery for almost 30 years with the earlier fixed bearing designs but now utilizing the mobile bearing knees (Oxford by Biomet) as well as fixed bearing knee (Zook by Zimmer and Vanguard by Biomet) .
+Dr. Kagan has performed partial knee replacement surgery for over 35 years with the earlier fixed bearing designs but now utilizing the mobile bearing knees (Oxford by Biomet) as well as fixed bearing knee (Zook by Zimmer and Vanguard by Biomet).
 Dr. Kagan is also involved with the upcoming release of the iBalance unicompartment knee by Arthrex.
 As improvements continue with the instruments to perform the procedure and with the materials that the prosthesis are made of I hope we can look forward to a more durable and longer lasting lifetime of this procedure.